-The objective of this investigation is to evaluate the effect of surgery on the mental health of patients suffering from DCM stratified by their disease severity.
+The objective of this investigation is to evaluate whether enhancements in HRQOL, consequent to efficacious cervical spine surgery in individuals diagnosed with DCM, leads to improvements in mental health metrics.
 We hypothesized that mental health is improved after surgery in patients diagnosed with DCM regardless of the severity of the cervical disease.